Tin-Man-Dylan/signin-waiver/README.md

-# keypad-app-basic
+# signin-waiver
-A basic keypad app that uses React front-end and Express back-end, and axios to send data between them.
-A good basic design to build off of.
+A simple page for collecting user information and signature for a waiver, and sending the data to MailChimp and Google Drive.

+## About the App

 ## How to Use